Nearctic (horse): Stud record

 Over and above the many highly successful sons of Northern Dancer, Nearctic was the grandsire of Northern Taste, Wild Again, Fanfreluche, Izvestia, and Son of Briartic, among others.
 He was also the damsire of Kennedy Road and the Canadian and U.S. Hall of Fame filly La Prevoyante.

 Nearctic appears four generations back on both sides (dam and sire) of multiple graded stakes winning including Kentucky Derby champion thoroughbred race horse Big Brown.

-Nearctic died at Woodstock Farm at age nineteen on July 27, 1973.
+Nearctic was euthanized at Woodstock Farm at age nineteen on July 27, 1973.
 He is buried in the farm's equine cemetery.